 The U.S. Supreme Court on Tuesday appeared conflicted on how to decide which process struggling homeowners need to follow if they want to back out of mortgages from lenders they accuse of failing to follow a federal "truth in lending" law.

 Morgan Stanley said on Tuesday it is responding to potential legal claims from government entities, including the U.S. Department of Justice and several state attorneys general over mortgage securities.

-The U.S. Federal Reserve bought $15.1 billion of agency mortgage-backed securities from April 25 through May 1, matching the amount it purchased last week, the New York Federal Reserve Bank said on Thursday.
+The Federal Reserve bought $5.318 billion (3.32 billion pounds) of agency mortgage-backed securities in the week from Oct.
+23 to Oct.
+29, compared with $5.796 billion purchased the previous week, the New York Federal Reserve Bank said on Thursday.

 Prices on U.S. 30-year agency mortgage-backed securities extended their earlier decline Wednesday mid-afternoon after the Federal Reserve as expected decided to end its monthly purchases of MBS and Treasuries.